Aleksandr Osipov (politician): Governor of Zabaykalsky Krai

 On October 25, 2018 by decree of the President of Russia, Vladimir Putin, Osipov was appointed as the acting Governor of the Zabaykalsky Krai.

 According to the Expert Institute for Social Research, the regular discussion event “Direct Talk”, organized by Alexander Osipov, was recognized as the most effective of the instruments created in the Russian regions for the work of governors to address citizens.

 According to VTsIOM, as of April 2019, Alexander Osipov has the highest electoral rating among all newly appointed and about heads of federal subjects of Russia.
 Its electoral potential is 84%, and more than 75% of the inhabitants of Zabaykalsky Krai are ready to vote for him right now.
 According to these indicators, Aleksander Osipov confidently leads.

 On Unified Voting Day, on September 8, 2019, with a result of 89.61% in the first round of elections of the Governor of the Zabaykalsky Krai, Osipov has won the election as the 4th Governor of Zabaykalsky Krai.
 His term will end in 2024.

 He took the oath in the large hall of the Chita House of Officers and took office on September 19, 2019.
 On the same day, he extended the powers of the representative of the executive power of the Zaybakalsky Krai government in the Federation Council, to Bair Zhamsuyev.

+Sanctions

+In February 2023, the Office of Foreign Assets Control of the United States Department of the Treasury added Osipov to the Specially Designated Nationals and Blocked Persons List due to his involvement in the enforcement of the conscription of Russian citizens in response to the 2022 mobilization order during the Russian invasion of Ukraine.

+In April 2023, he was sanctioned by Ukraine due to him being "the head of a state body that supported / encouraged / publicly approved the policy of the Russian Federation aimed at conducting military operations and genocide of the civilian population in Ukraine."

 Family

-Ospipov was married since 1994 to his wife Valentina Vasilyevna, originally from the city of Shakhty, Rostov Region.
+Osipov was married since 1994 to his wife Valentina Vasilyevna, originally from the city of Shakhty, Rostov Region.
 She was an engineer-economist.
 Together with her husband, she studied at the Rostov Institute of National Economy, where she met him.
 They have a daughter, Natalya.
 Natalya is a student at the Higher School of Economics.
 She is an experienced dog breeder, and owns a dog business.